Kevin03YZFR1/voxtral_wyoming/README.md

 3. Verify network connectivity between Home Assistant and the server
 4. Check server logs for connection attempts

-## Performance
+## Hardware & Performance
+Running Voxtral is relatively hardware-intensive.
+It is highly recommended to use a GPU with at least 10GB VRAM for optimal performance.
+It also does not need to be the latest top model, though.

-I haven't done extensive performance tests yet, but using the default configuration on my RTX 3090 most STT requests are handled in ~0.5s while using ~9GB VRAM.
+Personally, I'm currently using a RTX 3090.
+Having reduced memory requirements by setting `DATA_TYPE=bf16`, most STT requests are handled in ~0.5s while using ~9GB VRAM.

+Check out the `DATA_TYPE` parameter, if you're having memory troubles.

+I can't really recommend running the model on CPU only.
+Anyway, if you want to give it a shot, I suggest using [one of the quantized models](https://huggingface.co/models?other=base_model:quantized:mistralai/Voxtral-Mini-3B-2507) for the `MODEL_ID` option to further reduce required resources.

 ## Online Alternative
 If you do not want to host Voxtral on your own, but rather use Mistral's online API, [ha-openai-whisper-stt-api is a nice HA addon provided by fabio-garavini](https://github.com/fabio-garavini/ha-openai-whisper-stt-api).